-SECO’s new Remote Energy Audit Program will help improve the energy efficiency of public buildings in Texas.
+SECO’s new Remote Energy Assessment Program will help improve the energy efficiency of public buildings in Texas.
 The program is designed to identify operational and capital related energy efficiency savings opportunities without onsite visits.
-Remote energy auditing uses software-based data analytics where sufficient daily, monthly or interval electric usage data is available.
-Remote audits are provided at no cost to selected public entities to help reduce energy bills, freeing up operating dollars for other needs and improving the usability and comfort of facilities.
-SECO has contracted with CLEAResult to provide these remote energy audits.
+Remote assessments use software-based data analytics where sufficient daily, monthly or interval electric usage data is available.
+Remote assessments are provided at no cost to selected public entities to help reduce energy bills, freeing up operating dollars for other needs and improving the usability and comfort of facilities.
+SECO has contracted with CLEAResult to provide these assessments.

 Eligible applicants for the program are Texas public K-12 schools, local governments, state agencies and public institutions of higher education, to reduce energy costs and maximize efficiency.
 SECO encourages applications from K-12 schools in rural areas.

-Complete SECO's Remote Energy Audit Request Form and email it to SECO.
+Complete SECO's Remote Energy Assessment Request Form and email it to SECO.

-SECO requires a completed application to be considered for a remote audit.
+SECO requires a completed application to be considered for a remote assessment.
 If selected, the following will need to be provided by applicant:

 Specific responsibilities of the Applicant are listed below.